Kompanjuu/Mastermind/README.md

 Improve next time:
 - Some messages have to be edited (We can make it more aesthetic)
 - in puh: I would prefer if it printed out all the issues at the end rather than only one comment directly and the breaking when it finds an issue
-- change name of files or function names.
+- change name of files or function names

       |                      | Snyggt🔥